vik-borisov/TelegramClient/README.md

 Install via NuGet

 ```
-	> Install-Package TLSharp
+	> Install-Package TelegramClientApi
 ```

 or build from source

-1. Clone TLSharp from GitHub
+1. Clone TelegramClient from GitHub
-1. Compile source with VS2015 or MonoDevelop
+1. Compile source with VS2017
-1. Add reference to ```TLSharp.Core.dll``` to your awesome project.
+1. Add reference to ```TelegramClient.Core.dll``` to your awesome project.

-# Dependencies

-TLSharp has a few dependenices, most of functionality implemented from scratch.
-All dependencies listed in [package.conf file](https://github.com/sochix/TLSharp/blob/master/TLSharp.Core/packages.config).

 # Starter Guide